How to Mitigate and Treat Tattoo Peeling

 DO – Wear loose clothing.

-Tight clothing may rub and pull against your tattoo, potentially pulling off scabs prematurely.
+Tight clothing may rub and pull against your tattoo, potentially pulling off skin prematurely.
 Ideally, you should wear loose and comfortable clothing throughout the entire tattoo peeling process.
 The less you have rubbing up against your tattoo, the better.

 DO – Give your body time to heal through its own natural processes.